Am I required to register my international official university travel?

 - traveling abroad on noncredit programs sponsored by academic programs or departments

-- CISI UT Policy Brochure for Business Travel
+- Insurance Policy Brochure

 Will the university pay for my medical expenses while I am abroad on official university travel?

 No, the university does not pay for the medical expenses of UT faculty, staff, or students.
-The university strongly encourages UT travelers to either purchase travel/medical insurance or verify that their personal medical insurance covers them while abroad.

 Does workers’ compensation apply if I am traveling on official international university travel?